ilindaniel/ilindaniel/README.md

 ## Tech Stack

-Technologies, languages, tools, and platforms I use:
+Languages, tools, and platforms I use:

 ### Frontend
 <p>